-At Washington Elementary School, our goal is to maintain the safety of our students at all times.
-Therefore, we have established an arrival/dismissal procedure for our students.
-It requires everyone to do their part when dropping off and picking up their student.
-Follow procedures and be a good example for other parents and all students.
 All students who walk or ride bikes to school are reminded and encouraged to use the crosswalks and driveways.
-Never run or walk through the main parking lot in front of the school office unless they are walking on the raised part of the parking lot, a teacher is typically on duty to assist with traffic and pedestrian crossing.
+Never run or walk through the main parking lot in front of the school office unless they are walking on the raised part of the parking lot.
 Students are not allowed to leave campus once they arrive unless a parent/guardian or authorized adult whose name appears on the student's emergency card on file properly checks the student out in the office.